 But there are some tasks that computers and software can do faster and cheaper than humans: particularly process-driven, data-intensive or repetitive tasks.

 So, in between the loan stages, there are a many tasks that may be completed or augmented by smart software and automation.
 These include:

-- Client fact finding
+- Client fact finding and document collection

 - Status updates via email and SMS messages